giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/GeneralKandelDistribution.md

 Determines the required provision for the price points in the distribution.

-**`Remarks`**

-This takes into account that each of the offers represent a price point which can become both an ask and a bid which both require provision.

 #### Parameters

 | Name | Type | Description |